 Being able to stop fast on skis is essential for every new skier to learn.
-The infamous pizza can only you take you so far.
+The infamous pizza can only take you so far.
 It’s time to whip up a cloud of fresh powder and learn to stop like a pro.

-What is a Hockey Stop
+What Is A Hockey Stop

 A hockey stop is also known as a parallel stop and it is a technique for stopping on skis at speed.
-It is the fastest way to stop and is important for avoiding collisions, drops and keeping you out of danger.
+It is the fastest way to stop and is important for avoiding collisions, and drops and keeping you out of danger.